system-transparency/system-transparency/README.md

 ```
 ./system-transparency/remote-os/debian/build.sh
 ```
+Now the only thing you need to do is copying the created linux kernel and initramfs to a new config folder (in your host system).
+Then copying the manifest.json from configs/example into your custom config and edit the pathes inside manifest.json

 # Acknowledgement
 Thanks to the tails project for their reproducible build debian system.
 Thanks to the OpenWrt project for the source date epoch functions.